 The most widely planted grape varietal in Bordeaux, Merlot is also the most adaptable varietal in the region.
-It is at home on many different soil types, but finds its greatest expression on the clay and limestone, gravel or sandy soils of Bordeaux's Right Bank (Saint-Émilion, Pomerol and Canon-Fronsac).
+It is at home on many different soil types, but finds its greatest expression on the clay and limestone, gravel or sandy soils of Bordeaux's Right Bank (Saint-Émilion and Pomerol).
 Merlot is precocious at budburst, grows easily and ripens more quickly than Cabernet Sauvignon and Cabernet Franc, which make it particularly suitable to the cooler soils of the Right Bank.

 As a stand-alone varietal, Merlot has a lighter, smoother tannin structure than its Cabernet counterparts.
 It provides fruit, volume, alcoholic richness and accessibility to any wine blend.
-Vineyards located in the higher sections of Saint-Émilion and Canon-Fronsac's limestone hills are capable of producing wines with impressively persistent tannins, whereas the wines from Pomerol's gravel and clay plateau (called 'la boutonnière') provide a creamy richness along with tannic intensity.
+Vineyards located in the higher sections of Saint-Émilion are capable of producing wines with impressively persistent tannins, whereas the wines from Pomerol's gravel and clay plateau provide a creamy richness along with tannic intensity.